 The song isn’t perhaps as festive as you first thought, though.
 Apparently, it was inspired by the drag races that occurred in Medford, MA, where Pierpont lived.
 As Medford historical society vice president Kyna Hamill notes:

 “Medford is home to a series of sleigh races that used to occur on a street called Salem Street, and because of this event, which pretty much happened in the middle of the 19th century, these sleigh races — which you could pretty much call drag races — down this street was one of the most popular events.
 Because of that, the influence and inspiration of the song, we believe came from those races.”

 Not only that, its likely that said drag race participants were out of their minds on booze, given the main local industry:

 “If you think about the fact that one of the great industries of Medford was rum-making, and if you really think about the lyrics of the song, with the lens that these are drag races that are happening at top speed down the center of this street, one of the suggestions is that it’s actually a drinking song.”

 A Deadbeat Dad Wrote It:

 Given that James Pierpont was a church music director, you’d expect him to be an on-the-level sort of guy.
 In reality though, it was a different story.
 As Hamill notes:

 “He’s kind of a jerk, actually.
 He would leave all of the time.
-He went out west to try to make his way with the gold rush.
-He went all over the place and left his wife with his father.”
+He went out west to try to make his way with the gold rush and left his wife with his father.”